Ed Schultz: Talk radio

 In 1992, Schultz became a conservative political talk show host on WDAY.
 In 1996, Schultz moved to KFGO.
 Schultz's News and Views radio show quickly grew into a regional broadcast stretching from South Dakota to Minnesota.
 His political views leaned towards the right during the early years, and Schultz told the Los Angeles Times that he "lined up with the Republicans because they were anti-tax and I wanted to make a lot of money."
 His political views became more liberal after he visited a Salvation Army cafeteria in 1998 and later took his radio show on the road riding in a 38-foot motorhome.
 Throughout the tour, Schultz visited families in rural North Dakota and described his tour as "the on-the-job experience that have changed my thinking as to where we're going as a country."

 Schultz pondered a run as a Republican for the United States House of Representatives against Democratic Representative Earl Pomeroy in 1994, but decided against it after visiting with state Republican leaders.

 In 2005, Schultz began a nationally syndicated radio show with a liberal-leaning perspective; the expansion was funded by the New York-based nonprofit called Democracy Radio.
-The Ed Schultz Show was broadcast from the Fargo, North Dakota, studios of KFGO via the Jones Radio Networks to over 100 radio stations (as of October 2005).
+The Ed Schultz Show was broadcast from the Fargo, North Dakota, studios of KFGO via the Jones Radio Networks to over 100 radio stations as of 2005.
 The show was syndicated by Dial Global, and could be heard nationwide on Sirius Satellite Radio's "SIRIUS Left" channel, and XM Satellite Radio's America Left channel.
 The program was also heard on Armed Forces Radio.
 Schultz's radio show moved to New York City in May 2009, a relocation brought on by his new television show at MSNBC.

 Schultz interviewed guests and often featured Norman Goldman as "Senior Legal Analyst" when issues of law were discussed.
 Goldman was a frequent substitute host because he maintained high ratings for Schultz's show.
 Goldman's popularity made it a natural step for him to host his own national talk show.
 Norman Goldman, a Los Angeles lawyer, describes himself as "fiercely independent" and continues to acknowledge Schultz's mentoring.
 Goldman ended his show in 2019.